ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 AI-generated code will probably get better over time, but perfection is unlikely.
 Even worse, LLM systems often hallucinate package names that don't exist.
-Attackers can then perform *slopsquatting*, that is, they create malicious packages with those LLM-hallucinated fake names as a dangerous trap for the unwary [Gooding2025](https://socket.dev/blog/slopsquatting-how-ai-hallucinations-are-fueling-a-new-class-of-supply-chain-attacks).
+Attackers sometimes perform *slopsquatting* attacks, that is, attackers create malicious packages with those LLM-hallucinated fake names as a dangerous trap for the unwary [Gooding2025](https://socket.dev/blog/slopsquatting-how-ai-hallucinations-are-fueling-a-new-class-of-supply-chain-attacks).
-It's *vital* to *not* blindly trust AI systems to write code.
+Again, don't blindly trust AI systems to write code; take steps such as carefully checking their results.
-Instead, when using them actively engage with the tools, rephrase questions, and carefully check their results.

 Now let's discuss how to build more secure software systems that *use* ML.
 Building ML systems often involve several processes, namely